 The Pros of buying your own car

-- Ultimate freedom – you go where you want, when you want.
-Although there are not any other major pros to buying your own car, this freedom and independence is a huge factor for many travellers.
+- Ultimate freedom – you go where you want when you want.
+Although there are not any other major pros of buying your own car, this freedom and independence is a huge factor for many travellers.

 - Convenience – going to the supermarket is no longer a mission as it would if you had to rely on public transport or walking.

 - Social catalyst – offer rides in your hostel or on Facebook groups and you’ll have friends in no time.